Henry Small (singer): 1985–present

 In 1996, John Entwistle, bass guitarist for the Who, released his sixth solo studio album titled The Rock.
 This was his only solo album on which he did not sing any of the lead vocals, a role filled instead by Small.
-The album was actually recorded over an 18-month period in 1985 at Entwistle's Hammerhead Studios in England and was meant to be released by WEA.
+The album was actually recorded over an 18-month period in 1985 at Entwistle's Hammerhead Studios in Gloucestershire, England and was meant to be released by WEA.
 Legal issues kept it in the vaults for ten years, and the album was then released in four different editions between 1996 and 2005, with separate covers for each.
 AllMusic wrote of the album "There's no questioning the technical skill of the performances—this band sounds tight and expert throughout, and Entwistle and [Zak] Starkey are a mighty rhythm section.